Dustin-McDonnell/FileSorter/README.md

 Introduction
 ----------------------------------------
 -File Auto Sorter serves as a helpful utility tool that moves files quickly and in bulk to/from folders of your choice.
+-To use, download the Exe folder, it contains the exe and a config file already exists, though it is not required by default.

 Features
 ----------------------------------------